AlexandreQ27/BioMARS/README.md

 ## 📝 Citation

-If you find our research helpful and would like to reference it in your work, please consider the following citations:
+If you find our research valuable and would like to cite it in your work, please use the following references:

 ```bibtex
 @article{qiu2025biomars,